MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/overview.md

 # Azure modules for Node.js

-The Azure modules for Node.js help you manage Azure resources and connect to services from your applications.
+Manage Azure resources and connect to services from your Node.js applications with the Azure modules for Node.js.
 The code is available as [npm modules](node-sdk-azure-install.md) for use in your projects.

 ## Manage Azure resources

-Create and manage Azure resources from your Node.js applications using the [Azure SDK for Node.js](node-sdk-azure-get-started.md).
-Use these modules to create and query resources from your apps or to build your own Azure automation tools.
+Use management modules to create and query resources from your apps or to build your own Azure automation tools.

 For example, to create a Linux VM using an existing network interface, you would write the following code: